alia-shahzad/SSL-Report/ssl_report.md

 This report uses publically available data from the Strategic Subject List (SSL), street name the “Heat List,” which was retired in 2019.
-During its time, the Chicago Police Department (CPD) used an algorithm to assess the risk of a given individual becoming party to violence.
-The CPD intended to anticipate and intervene with subjects on the SSL before potential violence occured.
-But the SSL was subject to much public scrutiny, one reason being the lack of transparancy around the algorithm and the data being fed into it, and its use was quietly retired in 2019.
+Over the decade of its use, the Chicago Police Department (CPD) used an algorithm to assess the risk of a given individual becoming party to violence, and used the data to identify and intervene with these high-risk individuals.
+But the SSL was subject to much public scrutiny, one reason being the lack of transparancy around the algorithm itself and the data being fed into it.
+Its use was quietly retired in 2019.

 Under pressure from the ACLU, the state of ILlinois’ Attorney General’s